compose-spec/compose-spec/05-services.md

 ### pull_policy

-`pull_policy` defines the decisions Compose implementations will make when it starts to pull images.
+`pull_policy` defines the decisions Compose makes when it starts to pull images.
 Possible values are:

-* `always`: Compose implementations SHOULD always pull the image from the registry.
+* `always`: Compose always pull the image from the registry.
-* `never`: Compose implementations SHOULD NOT pull the image from a registry and SHOULD rely on the platform cached image.
+* `never`: Compose doesn't pull the image from a registry and SHOULD rely on the platform cached image.
    If there is no cached image, a failure MUST be reported.
-* `missing`: Compose implementations SHOULD pull the image only if it's not available in the platform cache.
+* `missing`: Compose pulls the image only if it's not available in the platform cache.
-   This SHOULD be the default option for Compose implementations without build support.
+   This SHOULD be the default option if you are not also using the Compose Build specification.
   `if_not_present` SHOULD be considered an alias for this value for backward compatibility
-* `build`: Compose implementations SHOULD build the image.
-Compose implementations SHOULD rebuild the image if already present.
+* `build`: Compose builds the image.
+Compose rebuilds the image if already present.

-If `pull_policy` and `build` are both present, Compose implementations SHOULD build the image by default.
-Compose implementations MAY override this behavior in the toolchain.
+If `pull_policy` and `build` are both present, Compose builds the image by default.
+Compose may override this behavior in the toolchain.

 ### read_only